Inbibo/adonisfx_docs/docs/licensing.md

 The first step to be able to serve leases from the lease pool is to activate, configure and run the licensing server on a dedicated machine:

-1. Locate the server in `AdonisFX/licensing/turbo_float_server`. `TurboFloatServer.exe` for Windows and `turbofloatserver` for Linux.
+1. Locate the server in `AdonisFX/licensing/turbo_float_server`.
 2. Copy the folder to a preferred location.
 3. Copy and paste the `TurboActivate.dat` file (interactive or batch, depending on the server to install) in the same location:
     - `AdonisFX/licensing/interactive/TurboActivate.dat` for interactive mode licenses.
     - `AdonisFX/licensing/batch/TurboActivate.dat` for batch mode licenses.
 4. The content after copying the files should follow the structure in Figure 11.
 5. Before running the license server and activating the license, several elements of the `TurboFloatServer-config.xml` can be tweaked.
 Like for example:
     - *Connection port, thread count, lease length, logs, grace periods, and proxies*.
 For more information visit [this page](https://wyday.com/limelm/help/turbofloat-server/#config).
 Write down the configured port number for when setting up the environment variables in [this section](#run-server).
     - Find the full list of customizable parameters in the `.xml` file comments.

 <figure style="width:80%; margin-left:10%" markdown>
   ![Turbo Float Folder](images/adn_turbo_float_folder.png)